dyuti518-create/shellcheck/README.md

 ![Screenshot of a terminal showing problematic shell script lines highlighted](doc/terminal.png)

-The goals of ShellCheck are
+The goals of ShellCheck ar

 * To point out and clarify typical beginner's syntax issues that cause a shell to give cryptic error messages.